 Notice the substantial hike in the m/f ratio in 2007.
 This ratio had been gradually approaching 1 throughout the 90s, but jumped back up to 1992 levels in 2007 (male/female ratio = 8).

 Girls also disappeared from LEGO commercials and marketing collateral.
 Take this awesome series of commercials encouraging fathers and sons to build together (the first is embedded below).
 The utter lack of anything similar for girls sends a clear message about who is expected to play with LEGO, it has entirely entered the masculine domain.
 With girls being actively excluded from TLG’s marketing efforts it’s no surprise that we see such a low percentage playing with them now.

 In the final installment of this series, I’ll offer my perspective on the controversy over the new line aimed at girls, LEGO Friends.

 David Pickett is a social media marketer by day and a LEGO animator by night.
 He is fanatical about LEGO and proud to be a nerd.
 Read more from David at Thinking Brickly.Lisa Wade, PhD is an Associate Professor at Tulane University.
 She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.